 After your tooth has been removed:

-After you have an implant, it stays in.
-You do not have to remove it for cleaning or soaking, as you do dentures.
+you have an implant, it stays in.
+You do not have to remove it for cleaning.